Martha McSally accuses Kyrsten Sinema of supporting ‘treason’ in fiery Arizona Senate debate

 “Martha’s trying to make this Senate campaign about me, but what we know is that this campaign is about everyday Arizonans and I’ll fight for them,” she said.

 The two congresswomen are fighting to replace outgoing Sen. Jeff Flake.
 McSally, a former combat fighter pilot, is neck-and-neck against Sinema, a former Green Party activist turned centrist.
-McSally has frequently sought to contrast her military service with McSally's anti-war activism.
+McSally has frequently sought to contrast her military service with Sinema's anti-war activism.

 "While we were in harm's way, she was protesting our troops in a pink tutu," McSally said Monday.